aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/managing-2d-barcodes/_index.md

 ---

 ## Hiding Barcode Text that Is Too Long to Display
 Unlike one-dimensional barcodes, two-dimensional ones often contain a large amount of data as they have been introduced exactly to address such a need.
 This human-readable barcode text does not require to be printed out as it does not undergo machine scanning.
-Therefore, it may be necessary to hide the contents of the *CodeText* property for 2D barcodes in cases when it is too long to be displayed on a barcode label.
+Therefore, it may be necessary to hide the contents of the *CodeText* property for 2D barcodes in cases when the text is too long to be displayed on a barcode label.

 ### Hiding Barcode Text
 The following code snippet demonstrates how to hide the contents of the *CodeText* property.